CarlColglazier/CarlColglazier/README.md

-I am an incoming PhD student in Technology and Social Behavior at Northwestern University, where I plan to study media systems and their impact on public discourse.
+I am a first-year PhD student in Technology and Social Behavior at Northwestern University, where I plan to study media systems and their impact on public discourse.
 I am also interested in the relationship between online and offline communities and _how_ and